google/fonts/ofl/acme/upstream_info.md

 ## Confidence

 **Medium**: The repository URL is confirmed and the commit is verified in the upstream repo.
 However, `librefonts/acme` is a legacy TTX mirror, not a true design source repository.
-The original designer (Juan Pablo del Peral / Huerta Tipografica) may have the original design sources elsewhere.
+The original designer (Juan Pablo del Peral / HT Fonts) may have the original design sources elsewhere.
 The font binary in google/fonts predates this repo (2011 vs 2014), and was last updated in 2017 via a hotfix.
 The relationship between this repo and the font production is indirect.

 ## Open Questions

-- Does Huerta Tipografica or Juan Pablo del Peral maintain an original source repository for Acme with `.glyphs` or `.ufo` sources?
+- Does HT Fonts or Juan Pablo del Peral maintain an original source repository for Acme with `.glyphs` or `.ufo` sources?
 - Since the source formats (SFD/VFB) are not gftools-builder compatible, is there a plan to convert the sources to a modern format?
 - Should METADATA.pb be updated to include a `source { }` block pointing to this repo, even though it cannot be built with gftools-builder?
 - PR #743 was a hotfix in 2017.
 Has the font had any substantive updates since its original release?